hibernator11/workshop-notebooks-scotland-wikidata/README.md

 ## Examples provided
 - Hello World - [HelloWorld.ipynb](notebooks/HelloWorld.ipynb)
-- Authors from the National Library of France - [wikidata-bnf-example.ipynb](notebooks/wikidata-bnf-example.ipynb)
+- Extracting authors from the National Library of France - [wikidata-bnf-example.ipynb](notebooks/wikidata-bnf-example.ipynb)
-- Authors related to the movement Spanish Golden Age from the Biblioteca Virtual Miguel de Cervantes - [wikidata-bnf-example.ipynb](notebooks/wikidata-bvmc-example.ipynb)
+- Extracting authors related to the movement Spanish Golden Age from the Biblioteca Virtual Miguel de Cervantes - [wikidata-bnf-example.ipynb](notebooks/wikidata-bvmc-example.ipynb)
-- Artists from Museo el Prado - [wikidata-bnf-example.ipynb](notebooks/wikidata-prado-example.ipynb)
+- Extracting artists from Museo el Prado - [wikidata-bnf-example.ipynb](notebooks/wikidata-prado-example.ipynb)

 All of them retrieve the data using a SPARQL query and store the data in a JSON file.